gitakash08/Portfolio-Template/README.md

 To deploy your portfolio, you can use platforms like GitHub Pages, Netlify, Vercel, etc. Refer to their respective documentation for detailed instructions on how to deploy a React + Vite application.

----

-Feel free to customize this README to better suit your portfolio and its content.
-Good luck with your portfolio, and happy coding!
-If you have any questions or need assistance, feel free to reach out.

 [Akash Tripathi](https://your-portfolio-url.com)
 [Your Email](mailto:imakash.contact@gmail.com)
 [LinkedIn](https://www.linkedin.com/in/meetakash08)